Full Spectrum Vs. Broad Spectrum Vs. CBD Isolate

 In short, each compound in cannabis has unique effects and benefits.
 When used together, they may work together to provide more significant benefits or change their behaviors in the presence of other compounds.

-Using pure CBD may not provide the same amount of relief as taking CBD in the presence of THC, other cannabinoids, terpenes, and flavonoids.
+Using pure CBD may not provide the same outcome as taking CBD in the presence of THC, other cannabinoids, terpenes, and flavonoids.

 CBD is also thought to help reduce THC’s psychoactive effects, which may come in handy for medical marijuana users.
 However, for hemp plants and their extracts, the legal THC limit is 0.3%, which is way too low to cause any effects.